1. HOME

 Because your speech content may be great, you may look fantastic, but unless your audience can easily UNDERSTAND what you're saying, your message is seriously compromised.

-Diction exercises will help you learn how to speak clearly.
+Diction exercises will help you learn how to enunciate well, to speak clearly.

 An athlete does warm-ups and stretches before an event: a singer does likewise.

-These drills are the speaker's warm-up equivalent.
-They prepare and train you to speak clearly, with ease.
+These drills using tongue twisters are the public speaker's warm up equivalent.
+They're an easy way to prepare and train you to speak cleanly, clearly and effectively.

 Wind up toy- a set of teeth with an articulation drill in a speech balloon